-- Electronic submission of an intent to take the comprehensive exam (form "Declaration of Qualification for PhD Comprehensive Examination") must be presented to the Graduate Program Director: before December 15th - Electronic submission of a written proposal (PDF file), exam statement (form "PhD Comprehensive Examination Statement of Topical Areas and Personal Contribution to the

-Formulation of Ideas & Research") to the Graduate Program Director (the 1st attempt): before January 15th

-- Review of proposal by the student's committee members and the Examining Committee Chair.
-All reviewers will calculate a score and the external examiner will average the scores and submit comments/scores to the Graduate Program Director by February 15th. - Feedback to the student on the written proposal by the Graduate Program Director: by February 15th - The student should meet with each member of the examination committee for additional comments concerning the written proposal and topics: before March 15th - Oral examination is to be scheduled for the first attempt (if "pass" the written exam in the 1st attempt): before April 1st - If the student receives a "fail" in the first attempt of the written proposal, he/she should complete the following-- - Resubmission of a written proposal: before May 15th - Receive feedback from committee members/external reviewer (of the 2nd attempt of the written proposal): before September 1st - Prepare for the Oral exam the first attempt (if "pass" the written exam in the second attempt): before January 15th - If the student receives a "fail" in the first attempt of the oral exam, the time for the second attempt will be suggested by the committee.
+- Electronic submission of an intent to take the comprehensive exam ("Declaration of Qualification for Ph.D.
+Comprehensive Examination" form) must be presented to the Graduate Program Director: before December 15th - Electronic submission of a written proposal (PDF file), exam statement ("Ph.D.
+Comprehensive Examination Statement of Topical Areas and Personal Contribution to the Formulation of Ideas & Research" form) to the Graduate Program Director (the 1st attempt): before January 15th - Review of the proposal by the student's committee members and the Examining Committee Chair.
+All reviewers will calculate a score and the external examiner will average the scores and submit comments/scores to the Graduate Program Director by February 15th. - Feedback to the student on the written proposal by the Graduate Program Director: by February 15th - The student should meet with each member of the examination committee for additional comments concerning the written proposal and topics: before March 15th - If the student receives a "pass" on the first attempt at the written proposal, he/she needs to schedule Oral Exam to be held before the end of finals week of the spring semester.
+If the exam cannot be scheduled before the end of finals week due to scheduling conflicts, it must be scheduled as soon as possible based on the first availability of all the committee members. - If the student receives a "fail" on the first attempt at the written proposal, he/she should complete the following-- - Resubmission of a written proposal: before May 15th - Receive feedback from committee members/Examining Committee Chair (of the 2nd attempt of the written proposal): before September 1st - Prepare for the Oral exam the first attempt (if the student receives a "pass" on the written exam on the second attempt): before January 15th - If the student receives a "fail" on the first attempt at the oral exam, the time for the second attempt will be suggested by the committee.
 This second attempt must be completed before January 15th of the following year, or less than one year from the start date to meet Graduate School Policies and Procedures.

-Timeline for selection and approval of the three oral exam topics will be:
+The timeline for selection and approval of the three oral exam topics will be:

-- The student should work with the Advisory Committee Chair and Advisory Committee Members to select three initial oral examination topics, and submit them along with the written proposal by September 15th or January 15th - Then the examination committee, led by the Examining Committee Chair, will discuss and confirm the three topics, and submit them to the Graduate Program Director, along with the feedbacks of the written proposal by October 15th or February 15th
+- The student should work with the Advisory Committee Chair and Advisory Committee Members to select three initial oral examination topics and submit them along with the written proposal by September 15th or January 15th - Then the examination committee, led by the Examining Committee Chair, will discuss and confirm the three topics, and submit them to the Graduate Program Director, along with the feedback of the written proposal by October 15th or February 15th